 - Pop-up clinics providing health and wellness education at locations throughout the community

-Auburn University Outreach began exploring options to expand healthcare access, particularly in regions adversely impacted by COVID-19.
+Auburn University Outreach began exploring options to expand healthcare access, particularly in rural regions adversely impacted by COVID-19.
 By partnering with university leaders in Pharmacy, Nursing, Human Sciences and Alabama Cooperative Extension System the team vetted telehealth and service delivery options.
+The collaborative team developed a model that integrated telehealth, outreach, public/private partnerships with a patient-centric focus.

 The Rural Health Initiative partners with communities to increase access to high quality and affordable health and wellness care throughout rural Alabama.
 In addition, it offers a growing network of educational programming addressing physical, mental, and relational health needs.

-The Center will be the physical location in LaFayette where the services developed by the Rural Health Initiative will be housed.
+The Center is the physical location in LaFayette where the services developed by the Rural Health Initiative team are delivered and where the telehealth station is located.
 Project leadership aim to develop similar programming throughout rural Alabama.

 The OnMed® telehealth station features the most advanced technology available in telehealth.
 This standalone unit enables patients to have a life-size, private, real-time virtual experience with a licensed medical professional using self-guided diagnostic tools.
 Upon exit, patients receive prescriptions for any necessary medication, or the unit dispenses the medication instantly.